davej/john/readme.md

 of modules and that makes it difficult to quickly debug/hack on issues with top-level dependencies.

 John is your man.
-He puts color tags on your top-level dependencies and devDependencies, this makes your top-level dependencies easier to find and sort.
+He puts color tags on your top-level dependencies and devDependencies, this makes your top-level dependencies easier to find and sort in Finder.
+If you often use the terminal instead of finder then you can also do `ls -l | grep @` to list the folders with tags.

 *Note: This project is currently OS X only, but if you have ideas on how something similar could be implemented other platforms then create an issue.*